poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### how to access **bound folders** in swarm mode?
 (Volumes and storage)

-So in swarm, you can't bind a local folder, because you can't predict where a given container will be located.
+In swarm mode, you can't bind a local folder, because you can't predict on which node a given container will be located.
+You could force the assignment of a container to a given node with docker constraints and labels, but that would defeat the purpose of running a cluster (ie. having container able to move around based on the availability of the underlying machines (node)).

 I found two approaches that seem to mitigate this: